-Paraná Xisto S.A. ("Company"), a privately held corporation, controlled by Forbes & Manhattan Resources Brazil Holding S.A., headquartered in São Mateus do Sul, Paraná, operates in: (i) exploration, refining, processing, commercialization, distribution, import, export, transportation, and storage of petroleum from wells, shale ore, or other rocks, its derivatives, related products, and biofuels; (ii) production, distribution, and commercialization of utilities such as electricity, steam, water, compressed air, and industrial gases; and (iii) the conduct of any other activities related to or similar to the company's corporate purpose, including service provision.

-With an installed capacity of 6 thousand barrels per day, the Company's main products include: fuel oils, LPG, fuel gas, naphtha, sulfur, and paving materials.
+The Company holds control of Paraná Xisto S.A. ("PX"), a privately held corporation located in São Mateus do Sul, which has as its purpose: (i) extraction, refining, processing, marketing, distribution, import, export, transportation, and storage of oil from wells, shale, or other rocks, their derivatives, related products, and biofuels; (ii) production, distribution, and commercialization of utilities such as electricity, steam, water, compressed air, and industrial gases; and (iii) the conduct of any other activities related to or similar to the company's purpose, including service provision.
+With an installed capacity of 6 thousand barrels per day, the Company, through its activities in the PX venture, produces the following main products: fuel oils, LPG, fuel gas, naphtha, sulfur, and paving materials.
 In the fertilizer sector, it produces Shale Water.